On this page

 Will taking online CNA classes in Greensboro impact my ability to get certified or licensed?

-As long as those classes are offered by a state-approved CNA training program, online classes will not impact your ability to get certified or licensed.
+It will not.
+As long as your studies come from a state-approved CNA training program, online classes will not impact your ability to get certified or licensed.
 All the online CNA classes mentioned in this guide are both state-approved and properly accredited.
 By getting your training through one of these programs you are assured of your eligibility to sit for the North Carolina Nurse Aide Registry exam.

 Do employers care if I take some of my CNA classes online?